 Eating a healthy balanced diet that includes at least five portions of fruit and vegetables a day is a good idea if you want to have good fertility levels, whether you’re a man or a woman.
 Certain foods, however, may benefit women who want to make the most of their fertility, including the following:

 Foods that boost your hormones

 Many of the B vitamins as well as zinc and essential fats are essential for healthy hormone functioning in women.
 Yeast extract (such as Marmite) includes many of the B vitamins your hormones need, or you could eat more nuts, seeds, wheat bran, eggs, bananas, asparagus and fortified breakfast cereals.
 For extra zinc eat Quorn, pumpkin seeds, liver, peas and nuts, plus oily fish for omega-3 fats*.

 Some nutritionists claim that having plenty of beneficial bacteria may help your digestive system absorb the nutrients you need from food to help keep your reproductive system healthy.
 So eat plenty of live bio yoghurt.

 Foods rich in iron

-Researchers believe that not getting enough iron in your diet may affect ovulation and also possibly the health of your eggs.
+Not getting enough iron in your diet may affect ovulation and also possibly the health of your eggs.
 When you do fall pregnant, you’ll need an iron-rich diet to help prevent anaemia.
 So stock up on foods such as liver, kidneys, sesame seeds, tofu, mussels and seaweed.